 The new elementary school will have a commercial driveway intersection with the new Phase 1 roadway.
-The driveway will be completely constructed during Phase 1, including curb returns.
-The Phase 1 new road will dead-end immediately after the commercial driveway intersection.
-Existing properties south of 9^{th} Street will continue to access their lots off 9^{th} Street until the arterial is further developed in the future.
+Existing properties south of 9th Street will continue to access their lots off of 9th Street until the arterial is further developed in the future.